0x000000BB/XRay/README.md

 # XRay
 Ray Tracer written in c++ using imgui.
-It can render scenes with multiple objects like Spheres or Rectangles.
+It can render scenes with multiple objects like Spheres, Cubes or Rectangles.
 It also supports lights, textures and motion blur.

 ![Motion Blur](https://github.com/0x00000187/XRay/blob/master/XRay/Examples/motion_blur.png)